azaroth42/gibson/advances.md

 * 	Visible:    Far away, but at least visible

 ## The Matrix

-Jack In: This isn't an actual move, just fictional positioning.
-Recon: This is just Research on the system
-Jack Out: This is just Act Under Pressure
-Find the File: This is just Assess

-Hacking:
-When you are jacked into the matrix and have some control of a computer system via Sleaze or Crash, you can spend a hold to:
-* 	Get past a piece of inactive ICE or other subsystem without triggering it
-* 	Prevent an alarm from triggering
-* 	Control a connected piece of hardware for a limited time
-* 	Decrease your Trace clock by 1 (once)
-* 	[Any of the other routines in the Matrix rules]
-* 	Take +1 forward for a roll against the system or in the system (once per roll)

-You may spend [intel] to increase your hold by 2.

-You may spend [gear] to have just the right program to slot into an unused Memory.
-Pick any program, you have it, but it burns out completely after the run.

-If you have no hold, you can activate routines by Acting Under Pressure where the danger is being detected by the system that you're manipulating.

 Traces:
 Trace clock for each run starts with three filled, minus one for each point of stealth, minus one if you're portaling through a remote backdoor, to a minimum of 0 filled.
 Once the trace is complete, the tracer knows where you're connected from.

 Backdoors:
 Instead of Declaring a Contact, the Hacker can Declare a Backdoor.
-If you have a backdoor into a system you get an additional +2 on Sleaze or Crash for that system.
+If you have a backdoor into a system you roll Sleaze or Crash with Advantage for that system.
 Or you can connect without the ability to use hold without rolling.
 If you're running another system through a connected system with a backdoor, you get +1 stealth, but if a trace succeeds, you lose the backdoor as a contact.

 Programs:
 * Viruses give you +1 to Sleaze